SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 What is the best osTicket alternative in 2026?

-For teams that have outgrown self-hosting, FlowTux is a strong osTicket alternative: managed hosting, AI ticket triage, Slack and Sentry intake, and automated resolution for a flat $99/month.
+For teams that have outgrown self-hosting, FlowTux is a strong osTicket alternative: managed hosting, AI ticket triage, Slack and monitoring intake, and automated resolution for flat pricing, from $79/month.
 Teams that only need free email ticketing and are happy maintaining a server can reasonably stay on osTicket.

 Is osTicket really free?